nedbat/coveragepy/README.rst

 Code repository and issue tracker are on `Bitbucket <http://bitbucket.org/ned/coveragepy>`_, with a mirrored repository on `GitHub <https://github.com/nedbat/coveragepy>`_.

+**New in 4.3:** HTML ``--skip-covered``, sys.excepthook support, tox.ini
+support.

-**New in 4.2:** better support for multiprocessing and combining data.
+New in 4.2: better support for multiprocessing and combining data.

 New in 4.1: much-improved branch coverage.